FM says there should be no more Ferguson bonuses as bosses being paid this year

 The statement comes just hours after the Auditor General told Holyrood’s Public Audit Committee he was unsure if the money could be recovered.

-Asked by SNP MSP Willie Coffey, who claimed it “beggars belief” bonuses could be paid at the yard, if the money could be recovered, Mr Boyle said: “I don’t know if those amounts are recoverable, that would have to be a judgment made by others in terms of the specifics of it, in terms of conditions that existed for those senior managers, what their contracts said.
+Asked by SNP MSP Willie Coffey if the money could be recovered, Mr Boyle said: “I don’t know if those amounts are recoverable.

-“We draw attention to these amounts because the amounts were paid without effective governance by the remuneration committee being discharged before the amounts were paid.”

 According to the report published by Audit Scotland last month, which caused consternation across the political spectrum in Holyrood, the initial recommendation that £87,000 should be paid to the six managers was made by former turnaround director Tim Hair.